oussbad/delivery-App-/README.md

 ## Contact

-For any inquiries or support, please contact the project maintainer at `serbouti.abdelaziz.contact@gmailcom`.
+For any inquiries or support, please contact  `oussamabadreddine210@gmail.com`.